 - Buff the ring.
 The Beall Buffing System is the best finishing investment you will ever make in your shop for smaller projects.
 In 30 seconds you can have a finished piece that you can handle immediately.
 It’s like magic.

-If you have any questions on How to Make a Wooden Ring With a Metal Band, please leave a comment and I will be glad to answer them.
+If you have any questions on How to Make a Wooden Ring With a Metal Band, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.